UditSax3na/BusinessCentralThings/Progress-tracking.md

 - Created New field in Gj and make it visible in posted gj as well.
 - Code Unit and their usecases

+---
+### date - 13 sept 25
+- Create new extension page
+- create new field in item
+- create new page for udit ledger entries

+---
+### date - 14 sept 25

+---

 ## Issues
 ### date - 10 sept 25
 - if purchase quote is created for all three vendors there may bhi few quotes which will be duplicated because of the similar amount of items